 Next, play the end of the interview and have the students listen for what the celebrity answers for each question.
 They should write down what they say for each question as accurately as possible.
-However, if you prefer to have them listen for general understanding, then they don’t have to write out every single word specifically.
+However, you may want to encourage students to listen for general understanding so they don’t have to write out every single word specifically.

 Depending on their level, you may want to play the clip a second time so they can check their answers over if they missed anything the first time.